SpEZiiL/makefile-template/README.md

  like this.

 If you're building a library, every test file will be linked with the static object files, so that you can actually test the content in the library.
+When building an executable the test executables will also be linked with the object files, the only file that will not be linked with is the file which contains the `main` function, which is stored inside the `MAIN` variable.

 ### Makefile Rules ###